VinBus

-VinBus or VinBus LLC, formally the VinBus Ecology Transport Services LLC (Công ty TNHH Dịch vụ Vận tải Sinh thái VinBus), is a Vietnamese privately-operated non-profit bus route network service established by Vingroup in 2019.
+VinBus Ecology Transport Services LLC (Công ty TNHH Dịch vụ Vận tải Sinh thái VinBus), is a Vietnamese privately operated non-profit bus route network service established by Vingroup in 2019 and the alternative branding for VinFast's electric bus series.

 History

 The VinBus subsidiary was announced by Vingroup on May 2, 2019, with transit service starting in March 2020 and the deployment of 3,000 electric buses planned through the future.

 Electric bus

 The VinBus-branded low-floor electric city bus is produced by VinFast, Vingroup's automotive subsidiary, at the company's Automobile Manufacture Complex located in Hai Phong.
 The bus is powered by a 281 kWh battery pack which gives the bus up to 260 km of range.
 Using the VinBus-designated 150 kWh DC fast-charging stations provided by StarCharge, the battery can be charged within ~2 hours.
 Batteries used by the VinBus fleet are provided by a joint venture between VinFast and LG Chem, while other components are supplied by Siemens.